Open to the Public

 Six miles of trails are available for hiking, photography, bird watching and nature study.
 Interpretive programs are available upon request for groups of ten or more.
 An 8.5-mile section of Village Creek meanders through the preserve, offering a relaxing daylong float trip.
 Local canoe vendors offer equipment rental and shuttle service.
 Individuals or groups may volunteer to assist with a wide range of science and stewardship tasks.

 The preserve is open daily to the public during daylight hours and hosts a number of volunteer work days.
 Entry is free.
+Dogs are not permitted.
 The preserve is approximately 20 miles north of Beaumont in Silsbee and is designated as Site No. 17 on the Upper Coast Phase of the Great Texas Coastal Birding Trail.
+For detailed directions or if you have questions about the preserve, contact Shawn Benedict at 409-658-2888 or email@example.com.

 From Highway 69/287 North exit at Hwy 327.
 The sanctuary’s public entrance is approximately three miles from Hwy 69/287 North.
 The visitor parking lot is located directly east of the Village Creek bridge on Hwy 327.
 Look for the Great Texas Coastal Birding Trail sign on your left.